Kinkakuji Winter Snow

 In your luggage, layered clothing is relevant to be cold-safe and rain ☔️-ready.
 Thick and brand new socks are useful to walk indoors sacred places or houses.
 Sunglasses can also be helpful in case of any outdoor stroll.

-In your toiletry bag, cough and cold medicines must be brought, except for Vicks balm which can be purchased on site.
+In your toiletry bag, cough and cold medicines must be brought, except for Vicks balm which can be purchased in Japan.